sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/data-storage-configuration.md

 ### How To Configure Tyk Pump To Write Uptime Data?

 Tyk Pump can be configured to write uptime data to SQL (Postgres and SQL Lite) and Mongo.
-The default behaviour is to write to Mongo.
+The default behavior is to write to Mongo.

 #### How To Configure Tyk Pump To Write Uptime Data To A PostgreSQL Database?